-21. The baby hasn't moved as much today.
+21. The baby has not moved as much today.
 Should I be concerned?

-Usually, you won't feel the baby start to move until approximately 20 weeks, and you won't feel regular movement until 26 weeks.
+Usually, you will not feel the baby start to move until approximately 20 weeks, and you will not feel regular movement until 26 weeks.
 At that time, you should feel the baby move several times a day.
-If you have noticed significantly decreased fetal movement after 26 weeks, we suggest you drink something sweet and cold; lie on your left side in a quiet place, with your hand on your belly.
-Count the movements over the next 30-60 minutes.
-Every movement counts, it doesn't have to be a "kick".
-You should feel 8-10 movements in an hour, and will probably feel them sooner than that.
-Once you hit 10 you can stop.
-If it is less than 10 in an hour, or if you are concerned, please call the office.
+If you have noticed significantly decreased fetal movement (FM) after 26 weeks, we suggest you drink something sweet and cold; lie on your left side in a quiet place, with your hand on your belly.
+Count the FM's over the next 30-60 minutes.
+Every FM counts, it does not have to be a "kick".
+You should feel 8-10 FM's in an hour, and will probably feel them sooner.
+Once you hit 10, you can stop.
+If less than 10 per hour, or you are concerned, please call the office.